maylay/postActiv/README.md

  * gnuSocial (C) 2015, Free Software Foundation, Inc
  * StatusNet (C) 2008-2011, StatusNet, Inc

-This is the README file for postActiv, a fork of gnuSocial, the free software social networking platform which refactors the code base and adds several patches and features.
+This is the README file for postActiv, a fork of the free software networking platform GNU social, which refactors the code base and adds several patches and features.
 It includes general information about the software and the project.

 Some other files to review: